Robin Lundberg

 Robin D. Lundberg (born August 30, 1981) is an American sports broadcaster.
-He can be seen as host of Sports Illustrated's daily videos and heard on his own CBS Sports Radio show as well as Sirius XM.
+He can be seen as host of Sports Illustrated's daily videos and heard on his own CBS Sports Radio show as well as SiriusXM.
 Lundberg formerly spent a decade with ESPN, most recently as the co-host (with Mike Golic, Jr.) of First and Last weekdays 4 to 6 a.m. on ESPN Radio.

 Career

 His first job was as an ESPN intern for Around the Horn.
 After that, he worked as a broadcast associate for I, Max on Fox Sports network.
 In May 2006, he was hired by ESPN Radio.
 He began as a producer on The Stephen A. Smith Show.
 He then was producer of The Max Kellerman Show with Max Kellerman, where he served as on-air researcher and comedian.
 Next was The Leadoff Spot with Ryan Ruocco.
 He also acted as a co-host on The Leadoff Spot and Ruocco and Lundberg.
 In September 2012, he was officially a host of his own radio show called The Robin Lundberg Show from weekdays 4 to 6 a.m. on ESPN Radio.
 Lundberg is currently the host of SI Now for Sports Illustrated weekdays at 10:30 a.m. and The Robin Lundberg Show on CBS Sports Radio Saturdays 6 to 10 a.m.